Introduction to Explainable AI (XAI)

 - Retail companies are using increasingly sophisticated customer segmentation models to drive their marketing campaigns, and an XAI component can be of great value to providing insight into why a customer is placed in a particular bucket.

 No matter your industry, making sure AI is explainable is crucial to its long-term viability.
 At Wizeline, we understand the importance of enabling models to generate explanations to foster responsible AI while keeping business growing.
-Visit our landing page or contact email@example.com today to learn more!
+To learn more about how Wizeline delivers customized, scalable data platforms and AI tools, download our guide to AI technologies and visit our landing page.
+Connect with us today at email@example.com to start the conversation.

 Lundberg & Lee (2017).
 A Unified Approach to Interpreting Model Predictions.